ranomine/smpp-codec/README.md

 In an ad-hoc micro benchmark on an average 2015 13" Macbook Air morethan 8.000 DeliverSM messages can be decoded and then re-encoded in a second.
-Pure decoding speed is with more than 17.000 a second.
+Pure decoding speed is with more than 17.000 DeliverSM messages a second.